 If you’re troubled by a demon or other malicious entity, that’s not my area of expertise.
 Contact someone in real life.

-- Start with a mainstream member of the clergy in your local area.
+- Speak – in person – with a mainstream member of the clergy in your local area.
 You do not have to be a member of their congregation, or even share their beliefs.
 (If you’re a non-believer, it’s usually best to start with a church that describes itself as “inclusive.”)

 - If you feel as if you’re in danger – mental, spiritual, or physical – get away from the frightening location or person.
 Do that right now.
 Then, get help today.
+Call law enforcement or a minister.
+(Remember, full-time clergy are trained in spiritual matters; ghosts, demons, etc. are spirits.)
 Don’t wait to see if things get worse.

 - If you’re certain it’s a malicious or demonic entity, contact someone like John Zaffis or Peter Haviland.
 I’ve investigated with each of them for over 10 years, and I trust them.